Aethodia/Legislation/Legislation/Law/LegalTextSpec.rst

 ..
 [3]  A suggested way to go about this, is to embolden such that, when only the emboldened text is read, the gist of the law can be groked, even if the emboldened text is, by itself, not entirely grammatical.

 ..
 [4]  This means that there should be no sparse series;  there should be no holes.
 For example, it is okay to have three footnotes numbered '1', '2', and '3';  but not okay to have three footnotes numbered '1', '2', and '4', since '4' differs from its predecessor by more than 1 (and is therefore not incremental).

 ..
-[5]  The current legal language is specified in ``NationalSymbols``.
-It is worth noting, that since this language is, presently, Theodian English;  all numbers in legislation are dozenal (duodecimal).

-..
 [6]  This, of course, only applies for languages whose official scripts have capital letters.